 X-squared = 26.793, df = 20, p-value = 0.1412

-pchisq(26.793, 18, lower=F) # the p-value (they are resids from an ar2 fit)
+pchisq(26.793, 18, lower=FALSE) # the p-value (they are resids from an ar2 fit)

 0.08296072

-e(t) = .3848530 e(t-1) + .4326282 e(t-2) + w(t).
-The filter statement gets at the w(t), which should be
+* The errors from the gls fit, say e(t), are estimated to be of the form e(t) = .3848530 e(t-1) + .4326282 e(t-2) + w(t).
+The filter statement gets at the w(t), which should be white.

 mort = ts(scan("/mydata/cmort.dat"),start=1970, frequency=52)